Basel6/Cyber-Data-Pipeline/reports/Report.md

 ## Step 7: Segment Analysis

-We sliced our sessions four different ways to uncover simple patterns.
+We sliced our sessions five different ways to uncover simple patterns.

 ---